Assistant Professor of International Affairs Education, The Bush School of Government and Public Service at Texas A&M University

-Postdoctoral Fellow in International and Public Affairs
+Postdoctoral Fellow in International and Public Affairs, 2019-2020

-Aileen Teague is a postdoctoral fellow at the Watson Institute for International and Public Affairs.
-She holds a Ph.D. in History from Vanderbilt University.
-Aileen’s research examines the effects of U.S. drug policies and policing efforts on 1970s Mexican politics and society.
-Her project incorporates a transnational approach, using archival sources from Mexico and the U.S. to explore the origins of bilateral drug enforcement measures and their relationship to the Mexican state and U.S. domestic drug issues.
-The project also sheds new light on how local histories of political instability shaped the Mexican government’s response to the U.S. war on drugs.
-Aileen’s work has been supported by a number of fellowships and grants including the Fulbright-García Robles Fellowship to Mexico, the Society for Historians of American Foreign Relations (SHAFR) Dissertation Completion Fellowship, and most recently, the Center for U.S.-Mexican Studies at the University of California, San Diego, where she served as a visiting fellow.
-Aileen's articles on U.S. and Mexican drug control and addiction issues have appeared in forums including History News Network andTime magazine.
-She is formerly a Marine Corps officer.
+Aileen’s research interests focus broadly on questions of interventionism, militarization, and incorporating top-down and bottom-up perspectives to understand the effects of Unites States policies on foreign societies.
+Her research examines the effects of United States drug policies and policing efforts on 1970s Mexican politics and society.
+Aileen is currently drafting a book manuscript, which is based on her dissertation, Americanizing Mexican Drug Enforcement: The War on Drugs in Mexican Politics and Society, 1964–1982.
+The study incorporates a transnational approach, using archival sources from Mexico and the United States to explore the origins of bilateral drug enforcement measures and their relationship to Mexican state formation and U.S. domestic drug issues.
+Aileen’s project also sheds new light on how local histories of political instability shaped the Mexican government’s response to the U.S. war on drugs.
+Her research has received support from organizations, including Fulbright, the Society for Historians of American Foreign Relations, and most recently, the Center for U.S.-Mexican Studies at the University of California, San Diego, where she served as a visiting fellow.

 “The United States, Mexico, and the Mutual Securitization of Drug Enforcement, 1969–1985,” Diplomatic History, forthcoming.

 “Mexico’s Dirty War on Drugs: Source Control and Dissidence in Drug Enforcement,” in “U.S. Foreign Relations and the New Drug History,” Special Volume of The Social History of Alcohol and Drugs: An Interdisciplinary Journal, April 2019.